pittar-sandbox/image-inspector/README.md

 3. (Optional) Specify the **OS** (e.g., `linux`).
 4. (Optional) Specify the **Architecture** (e.g., `amd64`, `arm64`).
 5. Click **Inspect**.
-6. The application will display the raw JSON metadata retrieved by `skopeo`.
+6. The application will display a summary of the image metadata.
+You can also view the raw JSON output by clicking "Show Raw JSON Data".

 ## Local Development